Michael Palin: Art and history

-In recent years, Palin has written and presented occasional documentary programmes about artists who interest him.
+Palin has also written and presented occasional documentary programmes about artists who interest him.
 The first, on Scottish painter Anne Redpath, was Palin on Redpath in 1997.
 In The Bright Side of Life (2000), Palin continued on a Scottish theme, looking at the work of the Scottish Colourists.
 Two further programmes followed on European painters; Michael Palin and the Ladies Who Loved Matisse (2004) and Michael Palin and the Mystery of Hammershøi (2005), about the French artist Henri Matisse and Danish artist Vilhelm Hammershøi respectively.
 The DVD Michael Palin on Art contains all these documentaries except for the Matisse programme.
 In 2013, he travelled to the United States and filmed in both Maine and Pennsylvania, to write and present "Michael Palin in Wyeth World", which is about the American painter Andrew Wyeth and the people who inspired his paintings.

 In November 2008, Palin presented a First World War documentary about Armistice Day, 11 November 1918, when thousands of soldiers lost their lives in battle after the war had officially ended.
 Palin filmed on the battlefields of Northern France and Belgium for the programme, called the Last Day of World War One, produced for the BBC's Timewatch series.

+The BBC announced on 2nd September 2026 that Palin would narrate a documentary about the Bayeux Tapestry on its return to Britain for the first time in 950 years.The programme will be available on BBC iplayer from 10th September, 2026.

 Personal life

 In 1966, Palin married Helen Gibbins (born October 1942), whom he first met in 1959 on holiday in Southwold in Suffolk.
 This meeting was later fictionalised in Palin's teleplay for the 1987 BBC television drama East of Ipswich.
 Their marriage lasted for 57 years, until Helen's death from kidney failure on 2 May 2023.

 Palin has three adult children: Thomas (born 1969), William (born 1970), and Rachel (born 1975); he also has four grandchildren.
 Rachel is a BBC TV director, whose work includes MasterChef: The Professionals.
 William is Director of Conservation at the Old Royal Naval College, Greenwich, London, and oversaw the 2018–19 restoration of the Painted Hall.
 A photograph of William as a baby briefly appeared in Monty Python and the Holy Grail as "Sir Not-appearing-in-this-film".
 Theatre designer Jeremy Herbert is a nephew.

 Palin describes his religious belief as "agnostic with doubts".
 He has lived in Gospel Oak, London, since the 1960s.

-Palin is a lifelong supporter of Sheffield United, though has also displayed some sympathies for cross—city rivals Sheffield Wednesday, holding aloft a trophy and shouting the club's name while in Venice shooting Around the World in 80 Days.
+Palin is a supporter of both Sheffield United and Sheffield Wednesday, holding aloft a trophy whilst shouting the club's name while in Venice shooting Around the World in 80 Days.
 He has also followed the fortunes of Stenhousemuir F.C.